CDL A Job Type

 📋 Job Description

-• Pull sealed USPS trailers from Chicago NDC staging lanes on strict dispatch slots
+• Pull and stage sealed USPS trailers from Chicago NDC under strict dispatch timing windows aligned with federal mail sorting cycles

 Requirements